cucumber/docs/content/cucumber/hooks.md

 end
 ```

-<code>Around</code> hooks will run "around" a scenario.
+`Around` hooks will run "around" a scenario.
 This can be used to wrap the execution of a scenario in a block.
 The Around hook receives a scenario object and a block (Proc) object.
-The scenario will be executed when you invoke <code>block.call</code>.
+The scenario will be executed when you invoke `block.call`.

-The following example will cause scenarios tagged with <code>@fast</code> to fail if the execution takes longer than 0.5 seconds:
+The following example will cause scenarios tagged with `@fast` to fail if the execution takes longer than 0.5 seconds:

 ```ruby
 Around('@fast') do |scenario, block|